Flowtrade-quant/QuantowerKB/connections/connection-to-metastock.md

 After you have chosen the necessary subscription and created a new account, you need to sign User Agreement, download and install Metastock XENITH.
 The link is available in your personal cabinet after registration.

-### **Launch Quantower with Metastock connection**
+### **Launch FlowTrade with Metastock connection**

-Select Metastock connection in the Quantower connection manager and press Connect.
+Select Metastock connection in the FlowTrade connection manager and press Connect.
 That will also launch Metastock software.
 Enter the credentials you’ve got from Metastock in their application.

 ![Click on the Connect button and the platform will start Eikon platform automatically](../.gitbook/assets/connection-to-metastock.png)